opensrp/fhircore/docs/configuration.md

 The configurations in Single APK Approach is using the combination of a single Composition and multiple Binary resource.

 ## Composition
-Composition config is identified using an appId and is the entry point to access all the Binary configs associated with that appId.
+Composition config is identified using an `appId` and is the entry point to access all the Binary configs associated with that `appId`.

-Example of appId would be: anc, ecbis, quest, etc.
+Example of an `appId`: anc, ecbis, quest, etc.

 ### Structure of Composition Config
 There are 2 attributes to be highlighted.
 It is the `identifier` and `section` attributes.